ssitaru/portchecker/README.md

 backend
 -------
 check.php is the main backend. it does the following:

-* check if .lastrequest timestamp is minimum
+* check if .lastrequest timestamp is minimum 1s back in time (to prevent spamming)
+* do a fsockopen() on the requested port
+* reply in JSON like this: {'result': true/false, 'port':'open/closed'} and an optional error message